Guide To How Much Caffeine In One Espresso Shot

 Ever wondered how much caffeine in one espresso shot is and if a cup of espresso is stronger than a regular cup of coffee?

-There is some general confusion with what an espresso is.
+There is some general confusion about what an espresso is.
 Many believe it is a type of coffee, coffee bean, or coffee grind.

 However, espresso is not a type of coffee.
 It is a method of coffee preparation dating back to Italy in the 19th century.

 Espressos are made by forcing very hot water, just shy of its boiling point, at pressure, through a container tightly packed with finely ground coffee beans.

-They are easily recognized by its layer of thick golden-brown foam, called crema.
+They are easily recognized by their layer of thick golden-brown foam, called crema.
 And the fact that they are served in small cups or shots.

 This form of preparation results in a coffee that is thicker and smoother than coffees prepared by other means.
 Espressos are served in small quantities as it is a highly concentrated form of coffee.